iotaledger/wasp/packages/vm/vmcontext/workflow.md

 * How to know to which target SC send it?
 The metadata is used for other purposes, need some generic metadata parsing
 * check if time unlockable.
 Ignore if not

-Probably the best strategy is to assign all unclear outputs as owned by the chain's owner.
+Probably the best strategy is to assign all unclear outputs to the chain's owner.
 The `governance` contract should implement special wallet functions to deal with those unclear outputs: by sending them to sombody, destroying etc